eliasdejong/viperlith/docs/ARCHITECTURE.md

 **And this is by design**: HTML is just a declarative markup of whatever should currently be displayed on the screen.
 It does not control the view, **because the server controls the view**.

 Datastar allows you target individual elements by `id` like HTMX.
 Heck, you can even [emulate the entirety of HTMX in Datastar](https://github.com/starfederation/datastar/issues/1190).
 However, extending this concept: Datastar encourages something more radical: **to swap the entire page at once**.
 Finally, no more fragments.
 No more partials.
 Every.
 Request.
 Rebuilds.
-The entire page.
-The entire page will be constructed from a single `render()` call on the backend.
+The.
+Entire.
+Page; from a single `render()` call on the backend.

 ## Full Page Rebuilds?
-Not in My Backyard
+No Way
 Previously, when inserting partial HTML fragments, parts of the page would show stale data when updated by different events at different intervals.
 Full-page rebuilding eliminates most of these problems.
 Because everytime you rebuild, you are up to date.
 No ifs or buts.

 Unfortunately, now another issue comes up: **Performance**.